Overview

 สุนทรพจน์

-พูดในหัวข้อ: “A book or film that made me think differently” (เวลา: 1 นาที 30 วินาที - 2 นาที)
+พูดในหัวข้อ: “A job that doesn't exist yet, but the world needs…” (เวลา: 1 นาที 30 วินาที - 2 นาที)

 คำถาม